kaviarjs/core/DOCUMENTATION.md

   // Runs before KernelBeforeInitEvent async hook() {}

-  // Here you can basically prepare for initialisation
-  // And give other bundle's a chance to modify this bundle's behavior async prepare() {}

-  // runs the initialisation part, binds services, register application-level listeners, creates event loops, etc async init() {}
+  // Here you can basically prepare for initialisation, for example registering listeners, binding configurations to services.
+Be careful that at this level you should not emit events as they may not have the listeners registered in all bundles yet. async prepare() {}

+  // The final step in the bundle's lifecycle.
+This is where bundles usually start event loops (you start express), or connect to the database async init() {}
 }
 ```